SENSUIKAN!

 5 May 1945: Germany Ceases Hostilities with the United States and Great Britain:

 Tokyo.
-The German naval attaché, Vizeadmiral Paul Wennecker (former CO of Panzerschiff DEUTSCHLAND/LÜTZOW) and Deutscher Admiral Ostasien (German Admiral, East Asia) sends the code-word signal "Lübeck" to all U-boats in Asia.
+The German naval attaché, Admiral Paul Wennecker (former CO of Panzerschiff DEUTSCHLAND/LÜTZOW) and Deutscher Admiral Ostasien (German Admiral, East Asia) sends the code-word signal "Lübeck" to all U-boats in Asia.
 It signifies that Germany has ceased hostilities.

 Batavia.
-KK Kandeler, Commander of the Kriegsmarine's U-boat base, announces that Hitler is dead and that Germany has ceased hostilities in the West, but continues to resist Soviet forces overrunning Berlin.
-The U-219 is taken over by the Japanese.
+KK Hermann Kandeler, Commander of the Kriegsmarine's U-boat base, announces that Hitler is dead and that Germany has ceased hostilities in the West, but continues to resist Soviet forces overrunning Berlin.
+U-219 is taken over by the Japanese.
 She was ready to return to Europe with a cargo of raw rubber, tin and other war materials.
+Burghagen and his crew are interned in an open camp.

 15 July 1945:

-September 1945: The Surrender of Japan:
+12 September 1945: The Surrender of Japan:

-Surabaya.
-The I-505 surrenders to the British.
+Tanjong Priok.
+I-505 is surrendered to the British.

 30 November 1945: